Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 ***Adam Arés***

-"...like I’m this fragile, this… glass *child* that they’ve got to protect!
+"...like I’m this fragile, this... glass *child* that they’ve got to protect!
 Like they think I’m stupid enough to get *myself* shot too!
 You know?"

 Adam nodded.
 The Trademarked Hug had worked its magic yet again, but the *real* trick was listening.
 He listened, he nodded, he let Jack get it out of his system.
 Really, all he’d done was to, as Sikes had once described it to him, unlock the paddock and let the colt run until it got tired.